puneetchopra2022/Terraform/README.md

 **local value** local value assigns a name to an expression, allowing it to be used multiple times within a module without repeating it.

-**Terraform Function** Terraform functions are built-in, reusable code blocks that perform specific tasks within Terraform configurations
+**Terraform Function** Terraform functions are built-in, reusable code blocks that perform specific tasks within Terraform configurations, such as numeric(min,max) , Date & time , string .